basakritu/StockSentiment-Analysis-using-News-Headline/README.md

 5. Write SQL queries to answer specific questions on your dataset and run your queries with Amazon Athena
 6. Return the query results in a pandas data frame
 7. Produce and select different plots and visualizations that address your questions
+8. Configure the Autopilot job
+9. Model training and tuning and deploy and test the best candidate model
+10. Train the model with Amazon SageMaker BlazingText and deploy the model

 ##
 ##